hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 We get the function pointers to allocate and protect virtual memory, as well as to spin a new thread and wait for it to launch.
 And our epilogue will use the `NtFreeVirtualMemory` function to free our objects when we're done.

 So, fundamentally what we're doing is dropping our now decrypted and XOR decoded shellcode into read-write-execute memory via ntdll calls for evasion.

-Our process spins up as a new thread in our current process-- then we wait for it to finish.
+Lastly, our process spins up as a new thread in our current process--then we wait for it to finish.

 And the resulting shellcode that's launched effectively forks off from our current process.
 After this, we clean up our memory and bail out cleanly.